General William McAlevy - Revolutionary War Soldier and Pioneer of Huntingdon County

 In time, the McAlevy family began to turn this wild area, nature-wise, into a developed place for settlement and farming.
 The first few years there were rough, with attacks happening regularly.
 He once had a close call when he and a companion were a good ways from the fort.
 He was shot by a Native American man but was able to run away.
 His companion wasn't so lucky, being captured and scalped.
 Following this event though, he made headway and cleared enough land to farm and comfortably support his family.

-Unfortunately, his first wife Margaret died before his time serving in the military during the Revolutionary War.
+Unfortunately, his first wife Margaret died in the years before he served in the military during the Revolutionary War.
 She died in 1768, being born in 1734.

 William married again, to a Mary Hays, but their marriage only lasted a year.
 There was a warning about an impending Indian attack that the fort may not have been capable of protecting everyone from.
 So many settlers, and the McAlevys, left the fort and took off to somewhere else for safety.
 They traveled across Stone Mountain on a log platform, a "slidecar", that was pulled by horses or behind wagons and dragged along the ground.